Calendly: History

 Calendly was founded in Atlanta in 2013 by Tope Awotona, a former EMC (now Dell EMC) salesperson who was frustrated with the difficulty of scheduling sales calls.
-He founded the company with his savings and by taking out a small-business loan, while working at the co-working incubator Atlanta Tech Village.
+He founded the company with his savings and by taking out a small-business loan while working at the co-working incubator Atlanta Tech Village.
 He hired the Kyiv, Ukraine-based company Railsware to help develop the software.
 In late 2013, seed investors provided a $550,000 investment.

 The software began as a freemium version for individual users when the company launched.
 In late 2014, the company added a premium version.

 In January 2021, Calendly raised $350 million from investment firms OpenView Venture Partners and Iconiq, at a reported $3 billion valuation.
 In July 2021, during the COVID-19 outbreak, Awotona closed the company's Atlanta headquarters and took the company remote.

-In January 2022, the company received attention on Twitter, when a Silicon Valley entrepreneur criticized the etiquette behind sending a Calendly link, and others defended the process.
+In January 2022, the company received attention on Twitter when a Silicon Valley entrepreneur criticized the etiquette behind sending a Calendly link, and others defended the process.
 The company reported a large spike in sign-ups after the social media attention.
-In a February article about Google's calendar application, Wired reported that Calendly's was a market leader.
+In a February article about Google's calendar application, Wired reported that Calendly was a market leader.